Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Obviously this is long and ungainly.
 If you ran the site yourself, you could create your own URL structure, in a way that’s clear and user-friendly.

 However, you don’t have such luxury on Amazon.
-You don’t have much control over the URL makeup.
+You don’t have much control over how the URL looks.

 You can shorten the Amazon link a bit, so when you link to your product, you cut out a lot of the fluff.